 The best Camelbaks are designed with breathable mesh fabric at the back panel to keep your back from sweating excessively.
 Look for a model with adjustable straps and adequate padding on the shoulders and back panel for a comfortable fit.
 The backpack should also be waterproof or at least come with a water-resistant rain cover.

-- Removable Water Bladder: Prioritise hydration backpacks that have a removable water bladder since this makes it easy to clean and refill the bladder.
+- Removable Water Bladder.
+Prioritize hydration backpacks that have a removable water bladder since this makes it easy to clean and refill the bladder.
 Also, the feature comes in handy when you want to remove the water reservoir and store your extra gear in the compartment.

 - Clean the water reservoir after using it with a sugary liquid.
 Sugar creates the perfect breeding ground for bacteria, and you may notice a foul smell coming from the backpack if you don’t clean it.